As COVID-19 infections increase, will delivery drivers keep on driving?

 How did COVID-19 affect driving for gig platforms like ride-hailing and delivery services?

 Separating types of trips with Gig Detection, we see differences between the declines in personal vs. gig driving at the start of stay-at-home orders in March.
 While personal trips dropped by 50%, gig trips dropped by only 30% during this time, suggesting greater motivation to drive for gig work than there was to drive for personal reasons.
-And, while there were fewer gig and personal trips overall, gig trips made up a greater percentage of trips on the road, again reinforcing the demand for gig work to continue in spite of the pandemic.
+And while there were fewer gig and personal trips overall, gig trips made up a greater percentage of trips on the road – reinforcing the demand for gig work to continue, despite worries about health and safety for delivery drivers.

 How are gig drivers responding to health and safety concerns?

-While gig platforms incentivize drivers to accept work, drivers’ decisions are influenced by health and safety now more than ever.
+While gig platforms incentivize drivers to accept work, mounting concerns about health and safety for delivery drivers are impacting their decision to take rides.
 According to a survey gathered by the Rideshare Guy, 39% of drivers said they were driving less due to the coronavirus.

 To put these attitude shifts into context, we analyzed which types of gig drivers were more likely continuing work despite stay-at-home orders.
 We noticed that drivers that were more active on gig platforms before the pandemic continued to work the same amount even after March.
 However, we saw the opposite for gig drivers that drove less than 40 trips per week who, on average, drove 35% fewer trips for gig platforms than before stay-at-home orders.